48 hours in Seoul: the best things to do

-Did you know that South Korea is among the world’s fastest-growing beauty markets globally (the industry is projected to reach a whopping AUD $7.2 billion in two years)?
-In this country, school graduations may come with a nose job gift and South Korean men are the world’s largest users of skincare products per capita.
+Did you know that South Korea is among the world’s fastest-growing beauty markets globally?
+In this country, school graduations may come with a nose job gift and more men use skincare products than their male counterparts anywhere else in the world.
 So, for skincare-loving shoppers, Seoul is a veritable treasure trove.
-Head to Chicor (the Korean equivalent of Sephora or Mecca) where shelves groan under the weight of more than 250 local and international brands, including the ultimate K-beauty buy: sheet masks, from a mere AUD $2 a pop.
+Head to Chicor (the Korean equivalent of Sephora or Mecca) where shelves groan under the weight of more than 250 local and international brands, including the ultimate K-beauty buy: sheet masks, with prices starting at less than the cost of a coffee.

 Explore historic neighbourhoods

 Get a sense of Seoul of yesteryear by exploring the winding laneways of Bukchon Hanok Village.
 This collection of hanoks (traditional houses), some of which are hundreds of years old, stand in stark contrast with the surrounding neon lights and high rises.
 Many are now galleries and boutiques, though some are still lived in.
 And while it is pretty touristy, the network of alleys thins out the steeper the incline gets, which means if you put in the leg work you’ll soon have a quiet stretch to yourself.
 Plus, at the top, there are killer views over the tiled rooftops to the cityscape beyond.